 The owner or operator of a mobile food vending unit shall obtain a license from the Code Enforcement Officer prior to locating and/or operating the unit within the City of Gardiner.
 The Code Enforcement Officer shall issue a license only if she/he finds that the location and operation of the unit will be in conformance with the requirements of this Chapter and the Land Use Code if applicable and that the owner/operator has obtained all required state approvals or permits and a victualler's license from the City of Gardiner.
-The application shall include a fee in the amount as set forth in the schedule of fees adopted by the City Council.
+The owner or operator of a unit may apply for a license for one of the following time periods upon payment of the appropriate fee: